Moʼorea: Prehistory

 According to recent archaeological evidence, the Society Islands were probably settled from Samoa and Tonga around 200 CE.

 Nine tribal principalities emerged in the enclosed valleys, which in turn were subdivided into individual clans.
 The stratified society was characterized by a hierarchical leadership whose elite combined both political and religious power.
 The leading families of Moorea remained linked by marriage and kinship for centuries with those of the neighboring island of Tahiti.
 These connections led to important alliances, but at other times were also the source of bloody conflicts.

 Intensive research on the Opunohu Valley, which continues to this day, initiated by Kenneth P. Emory in the 1920s and continued in the 1960s by archaeologist Roger C. Green of the University of Auckland, provides an exemplary picture of the evolution of Moorean society.
 The interaction between increasing population density and human modification of the environment resulted in major changes in the form of society.

-The so-called Pre-Atiroo phase, prior to 1000 CE, is characterized by extensive clearing and cultivation of the valley slopes, which by the end of the period had led to erosion and the formation of alluvial soils.
+The so-called Pre-Atiroo phase, before 1000 CE, is characterized by extensive clearing and cultivation of the valley slopes, which by the end of the period had led to erosion and the formation of alluvial soils.
 Society was not yet stratified, but was relatively homogeneous.

 In the Atiroo period (1000–1650 CE), artificial cultivation terraces were built on the slopes and simple stone buildings, such as the Marae Tapauruuru.
 The remains of rectangular houses (fare haupape) and those with elongated oval floor plans (fare potee), reserved for the power elite, indicate a strictly stratified and hierarchical form of society.

 The later Marama period (1650–1788 CE) is marked by the conquest of the Opunohu Valley by the chiefs (ariki) of the Marama tribe, originally settled on the coast, who succeeded in uniting all the other clans in the valley under their rule.
 In addition to a further increase in population, this phase also saw a lively construction activity of representative religious structures - large marae in the style of a step pyramid.
 Towards the end of this period, the Opunohu valley became a refuge for the Ariki who resisted European influence.